 Bluetooth.
 The mono audio stream finally got pushed to the

 hub and then up to the headset.
 The zumo wireless link is

-noisy and the audio stream of poor
+noisy and the audio stream of poor quality.

-complain about its lack of features compared to a zumo550 or something
+about its lack of features compared to a zumo550 or something

 (BC-Other) connections.
 Both pairings took a few seconds and

 that was that.
-The Auto-Connect feature of
+The Auto-Connect feature of the BMW Navigator

-headsets to listen to the stereo broadcast from the hub.
+to listen to the stereo broadcast from the hub.
 Any mobile phone

 Rider and Passenger Bluetooth Module (HHR and HHP) Constraints